dashingsoft/pyarmor/docs/reference/man.rst

 .. versionchanged:: 8.5.4 supports `onefile` and `onedir`
 .. versionchanged:: 8.5.8 supports specfile

-Once this option is used, pyarmor will analysis the source of main script, and find all the imported modules and packages which are in the same path of main script.
+Once this option is set to `onefile` or `onedir`, pyarmor will analysis the source of main script, and find all the imported modules and packages which are in the same path of main script.
 All of these used modules and packages will be obfuscated automatically

 Then pyarmor will call PyInstaller_ to pack the obfuscated scripts to one file or one folder bundle.